 Take a trip to Marseille

 Under Greek (Massalia), Roman (Massilia) and medieval (Masiho) power in its day, with a history dating back more than 2,600 years, Marseille has maintained its unique spirit.
 Exploring Marseille and its many quarters will make you aware of the city’s appeal.
 Far from the enduring clichés that the city can’t seem to shake off, modern day Marseille has infinite touristic possibilities.
 As for the scenery, between the magnificent stone sights and sea views, you won’t be disappointed.
 So don’t wait any longer, let’s head to Marseille!

-For more information, consult our Blog entry for Marseille.
+For more details, consult our Blog entry for must-sees in Marseille.

 Tour guides in Marseille